microsoft/rnx-kit/packages/third-party-notices/README.md

                     licence file.                                        [array]
   --additionalText  A list of lines to append at the end of the generated
                     licence file.                                        [array]
+  --fullLicenseText  Include full license text in the JSON output      [boolean]
 ```

 ### As a library